Published Apr 7, 2025

 Andrew Turvy is one of the depth players who has been on the Hoosiers for a while.
 The Indiana native came to Bloomington in 2021.
 He mostly saw the field appearing on special teams, appearing in 12 games from 2022-23.
 In 2024, he had 4 tackles (1.5 TFL) and a sack in his 4 games played on defense.
 In his last year with the Hoosiers, he’ll find a way to make an impact for the team, whether it’s on defense or special teams.

 Tyrone Burrus Jr. is one of the new faces to the Hoosiers.
-The 6’4” 245-pound freshman from Indianapolis is three star prospect who will have the time to develop and get used to his new surroundings while learning from Kamara this season.
+Before committing to IU in November of 2024, he was previously committed to Louisville.
+The 6’4” 245-pound freshman from Indianapolis had early experience on varsity and has shown good productivity so far.
+When he is out for the quarterback, he is out for blood.
+The three-star prospect will have the time to develop and get used to his new surroundings while learning from Kamara this season.
+It is possible that Cignetti will find him handy this season and won’t redshirt him.

 William Depaepe is a redshirt freshman from Moline, Illinois.
 The three-star recruit was rated as a top 25 recruit in Illinois according to 247Sports, Rivals, and On3.
-He stands at 6’6” and if he utilizes his size, he can be great piece for the Hoosiers’ defense.
+Originally committed to Georgia Tech in May of 2023 to later decommit in December of that year and then flip his commitment to the Hoosiers in mid-December of 2023.
+He stands at 6’6” and when the ball is in his sight, he shoots out like a missile.
+If he continues to utilize his size and perfect his technique, he can be a great piece for the Hoosiers’ defense.

 Robby Harrison is a redshirt junior from Greenwood, South Carolina.
+Previously with the Arizona State Sun Devils, in 2022, he transferred to Indiana in May of 2023.
 He had 3 tackles against Michigan in 2023 and recovered a fumble against Western Illinois in 2024.
+When Harrison sees the field, he can fill holes and stop a run from breaking big.

 Keishaun Calhoun, a top 45 prospect in Ohio by ESPN and On3.
 The three-star recruit is a true freshman who’ll likely use this year to learn from the many veterans on IU’s 2025 squad.